Soil Biogeochemistry: CO₂ Production and O₂ Consumption

 Model Overview

-The biogeochemistry model tracks three prognostic variables that evolve in space (with soil depth) and time:
+The biogeochemistry model carries three prognostic fields that evolve in space (with soil depth) and time.
+The variables, listed in the units used internally, are:

-The model captures the fundamental processes of aerobic decomposition: microbes consume soil organic carbon and oxygen to produce carbon dioxide.
-These gases diffuse through the soil pore space, with diffusion rates controlled by soil structure (porosity, tortuosity), moisture content, and temperature.
+The model captures the fundamental processes of aerobic decomposition: microbes consume soluble carbon and oxygen to produce carbon dioxide.
+CO₂ and O₂ diffuse through the soil pore space, with diffusion rates controlled by soil structure (porosity, tortuosity), moisture, temperature, and pressure.

 Governing Equations